Student Code of Conduct

 The University is a welcoming, diverse and supportive community.

-We are committed to promoting the highest standards of behavior.
+We are committed to promoting the highest standards of behaviour.
 To maintain our working, learning and social environment, we are committed to fostering a University experience in which everyone engages positively, with the University and local community, and treats others with respect, dignity and care.
 Where necessary, the University will take action to protect the wider University community.

 We expect good conduct from each student.
 There are clear expectations around this.